sophiekoonin/1999stylewebsite/src/index.md

 layout: layout.njk
 ---

-<span class="marquee rainbow">Hi State of the Browser 2022!</span>
+Hi State of the Browser 2022!

-My name is Sophie and this is my 90s-style homepage!
+My name is Sophie and this is my Web 1.0-style homepage!

 <picture>
   <source srcset="/img/welcome.gif" media="(prefers-reduced-motion: no-preference)">